nikishovde/CameraX-EXTERNAL/README.md

 The solution provided in this project is to use custom CameraDeviceSurfaceManager

-# Check you devices camera HAL
+# Check your devices camera HAL
 ```
 adb shell dumpsys media.camera
 ```